-In the age of increasing cyber-crime and incidents of user data theft, it has become very important for companies to implement more powerful data security mechanisms in the digital space.
+In the age of increasing cyber-crime and incidents of user data theft, it has become crucial for companies to implement powerful data security mechanisms.
 Hence, many companies, such as Google and Facebook, have installed two-step authentication on their websites to protect their users against unauthorized logins to their accounts, and the OTP SMS technology has made this very easy.

 What Is OTP SMS?

 OTP, or One-Time Password, SMS is a short message containing a one-time auto-generated password that is sent to the registered mobile phone number of the user who has initiated the request.
 This technology is perhaps the most popular mechanism used by companies around the world to make sure that the login request has been generated by an authorized person.

 It is very simple to use the OTP SMS service.
 As soon as a user enters their username and password to log in, OTP SMS is sent on their mobile phones.
 This SMS contains a code, usually four to six digits and valid for only one-time use, and the users are required to enter this code as quickly as possible (in most cases, the OTP expires within a minute and the user has to generate a new one) into the given space in order to proceed with the login.
 This way, it is ensured that the person, logging into his/her account is authorized by the account holder, to gain access to it.